reeseschultz/ReeseUnityDemos/Packages/com.reese.spatial/README.md

 1. **Triggers** - Triggers react to overlapping activators.
 Entities with the `SpatialTrigger` component are processed as triggers. `SpatialTriggerAuthoring` is provided for convenience.
 2. **Activators** - Activators activate overlapping triggers.
 Any activator that is currently overlapping a trigger is an **overlap**.
 Activators that enter a trigger are **entries**.
 Activators that exit a trigger are **exits**.
 Entities with the `SpatialActivator` component are processed as activators. `SpatialActivatorAuthoring` is provided for convenience.
 3. **Tags** - Grouping of triggers and activators.
 Triggers and tags should both have a `DynamicBuffer` of the type `SpatialTagBufferElement`.
-It's comprised of `FixString128`s—these are the tags.
+It's comprised of `FixedString128`s—these are the tags.
 When at least one tag of an activator matches that of a trigger, that trigger is considered activated (as long as collision filters permit)!
-A `DynamicBuffer` of type `SpatialEntryBufferElement` is added upon entry, and a `DynamicBuffer` of type `SpatialExitBufferElement` is added upon exit.
+A `DynamicBuffer` of type `SpatialEntryBufferElement` is populated upon entry, and a `DynamicBuffer` of type `SpatialExitBufferElement` is populated upon exit.
+Current overlaps are in a `DynamicBuffer` of type `SpatialOverlapBufferElement`.

 Note that `Unity.Physics` is used behind the scenes for efficiency.
 It uses a [bounding volume hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (BVH) to quickly detect collisions between collidable objects.
 What this means for you, the user, is that your activators and triggers **must** have colliders attached to them!
 This package will not work otherwise.
 Also, remember that entities with a `PhysicsBody` or GameObjects with a `RigidBody` are considered to be dynamic!
 Ensure you indicate whether your objects are static or dynamic to Unity for accuracy and efficiency.